andginja/andginja/README.md

       <p>This platform serves as a canvas for experimentation, encompassing various aspects of Product, Design, Management, Analytics, and Engineering.
 It also features fully automated CI/CD pipelines for seamless development and deployment.</p>

  ### Web3 Discord Services
- <p>I have been exposed to the NFT/Cryptocurrency industry since February 2021, as I joined it as a photographer.
-Then, given my professional context, I decided to shift my action radius to programming in this space and I have been working with Venture Capital NFT projects for more than two years now, focusing on topics such as Discord configuration and access management, and building custom Discord bots (with Node.js) that focus on Phishing Prevention tools, Link Checking, and Impersonation Detection.</p>
+ <p>Description: Starting in February 2021 as a photographer in the NFT and Cryptocurrency industry, I soon shifted my focus to programming within this space.
+For over two years, I have worked with Venture Capital NFT projects, specializing in Discord configuration, access management, and custom Discord bot development using Node.js.
+My bots emphasize Phishing Prevention, Link Checking, and Impersonation Detection, while maintaining high performance and scalability to accommodate the large user base within each community I collaborate with.</p>

 </div>
    <br>